JackieG19/GitCommands/README.md

 # Git Commands

-Introducing what GitHub is and how you can use it to store remote repositories.
+- How you can use it to store remote repositories

-Also show you how to clone remote repositories to your local environment.
+- clone remote repositories to your local environment.